RaidenEi11/Project-Gardenia/README.md

 Meant to be used with Thingspeak Cloud.

 This project was created originally for a college hardware project competition.
-Contributors: Urmika Chakraborty, Rajshekhar Bit, Sampriti Sarkar, Sayak Das, Rudradeep Kundu
+Contributors: Urmika Chakraborty, Rajshekhar Bit, Sampriti Sarkar, Sayak Das, Rudradeep Kundu.

 Directions:
 1. Extract the files from the ZIP.